 City drivers tend to fare worse on Drivewise than people who drive more on highways and uncongested interstates, simply because of all of the stop/start traffic.
 A city driver might only be able to save 3-5%, but that could still have a significant impact on your premiums.

 If you don’t live in a crowded city and have a regular driving schedule, you can realistically expect to save between 7-15% on your car insurance with Drivewise.

-Allstate’s Drivewise might not be a perfect program for everyone, and it’s best to participate in the program without high expectations for getting that 20-30% discount.
+Allstate’s Drivewise might not be a perfect program for everyone, and it’s best to participate in the program without high expectations of getting that 20-30% discount.